 Cascade Brewing — Portland, OR

-Although not made by adhering to the strict standards of a lambic Cascade’s Kriek is one of the best examples of the style of beer they make–Northwest Sour Ale–and is inspired by Flemish red-style beers.
+Although not made by adhering to the strict standards of a lambic, Cascade’s Kriek is one of the best examples of the beer they produce—Northwest Sour Ale—and inspired by Flemish red-style beers.

 Liked this article?
 Sign up for our newsletter to get the best craft beer writing on the web delivered straight to your inbox.